Dahl, Wendy J., Ph.D.

 DIE6242 Advanced Medical Nutrition Therapy 2

 Dahl WJ, Ford AL, Whiting SJ.
 2013.
 Visiting faculty from abroad: contributing to global competency of nutrition students at Hawassa University, Ethiopia.
-NACTA J, 57(3a), 111-114.
+NACTA Journal, 57(3a), 111-114.

-Kebebu A, Whiting SJ, Dahl WJ, Henry CJ.
+Kebebu A, Whiting SJ, Dahl WJ, Abegaz K, Henry CJ.
 2013.
 Formulation and acceptability testing of a complementary food with added broadbean (Vicia faba) in southern Ethiopia.
-African Journal of Food, Agriculture, Nutrition and Development, 13(3). http://www.ajfand.net/Volume13/No3/Afework13035.pdf
+African Journal of Food, Agriculture, Nutrition and Development, 13(3).
+Available at: http://www.ajfand.net/Volume13/No3/Afework13035.pdf

 Viveky N, Dahl WJ, Whiting SJ.
 2013.
 Should an anti-inflammatory diet be used in long-term care homes?
 Healthy Aging Research, 2, 1-9.

-Langkamp-Henken B, Nieves, Jr. C, Culpepper T, Radford A, Girard S-A, Hughes C, Christman MC, Mai V, Dahl WJ, Boileau T, Jonnalagadda SS, Thielecke F. 2012.
+Langkamp-Henken B, Nieves, Jr. C, Culpepper T, Radford A, Girard S-Ag, Hughes C, Christman MC, Mai V, Dahl WJ, Boileau T, Jonnalagadda SS, Thielecke F. 2012.
 Fecal lactic acid bacteria increased in adolescents randomized to whole-grain but not refined-grain foods, whereas inflammatory cytokine production decreased equally with both interventions.
-J Nutr, 142, 2025-32.
+Journal of Nutrition, 142, 2025-32.

 Foster LM, Tompkins T, Dahl WJ.
 2011.
 A comprehensive post-market review of studies on a probiotic product containing Lactobacillus helveticus R0052 and Lactobacillus rhamnosus R0011.
 Beneficial Microbes, 2(4), 319-334.